-Practice Worksheet
+Practice.

-The Worksheet provides guidance on implementing the Practice.
+The Worksheet provides guidance on implementing the

-Recommended Practices for Phase 1 - Safe Health IT Implementation Status Fully Partially Not in all areas in some areas implemented Worksheet 1 The EHR supports and uses standardized protocols for exchanging data with other systems.
-Worksheet 2 Established and up-to-date versions of operating sysreset tems, virus and malware protection software, application software, and interface protocols are used.
-Worksheet 3 System-to-system interfaces support the standard clinireset cal vocabularies used by the connected applications.
-System-to-system interfaces are properly configured Worksheet 4 and tested to ensure that both coded and free-text data elements are transmitted without loss of or changes to information content.
-Worksheet 5 The intensity and the extent of interface testing is conreset sistent with its complexity and with the importance of the accuracy, timeliness, and reliability of the data that traverses the interface.
-Worksheet 6 At the time of any major system change or upgrade reset that affects an interface, the organization implements procedures to evaluate whether users (clinicians or administrators) on both sides of the interface correctly understand and use information that moves over the interface.
-Worksheet 7 Changes to hardware or software on either side of the reset interface are tested before and monitored after go-live.
-There is a hardware and software environment for in-Worksheet 8 reset terface testing that is physically separate from the live environment.
-Worksheet 9 Policies and procedures describe how to stop and reset restart the exchange of data across the interface in an orderly manner.
-Worksheet 10 Security procedures, including role-based access, are established for managing and monitoring key designated aspects of interfaces and data exchange.
+Recommended Practices for Domain 1 - Safe Health IT Implementation Status Fully Partially Not in all areas in some areas implemented The EHR supports and uses standardized protocols for Worksheet 1.1 exchanging data with other systems.
+Established and up-to-date versions of operating Worksheet 1.2 systems, virus and malware protection software, application software, and interface protocols are used.
+Worksheet 1.3 System-to-system interfaces support the standard 1.3 clinical vocabularies used by the connected applications.
+Worksheet 1.4 System-to-system interfaces are properly configured and tested to ensure that both coded and free-text data elements are transmitted without loss of or changes to information content. reset The intensity and the extent of interface testing is Worksheet 1.5 consistent with the technical complexity of the interface and with the importance of the accuracy, timeliness, and reliability of the data that traverses the interface. reset Worksheet 1.6 At the time of any major system change or upgrade that 1.6 affects an interface, the organization implements procedures to evaluate whether users (clinicians or administrators) on both sides of the interface correctly understand and use information that moves over the interface.
+Worksheet 1.7 Changes to hardware or software on either side of the interface are tested before and monitored after go-live.
+Worksheet 1.8 There is a hardware and software environment for interface testing that is physically separate from the live environment. reset Worksheet 1.9 Policies and procedures describe how to stop and restart the exchange of data across the interface in an orderly manner.
+Worksheet 1.10 Security procedures, including role-based access, are established for managing and monitoring key designated aspects of interfaces and data exchange.

-Recommended Practices for Phase 2 - Using Health IT Safely Implementation Status The constitution has a second control of the desired Mankabaat dd Fully in all areas Partially in some areas Not implemented 11 The organization has access to personnel with the skills required to configure, test, and manage all operational system-to-system interfaces.
-Worksheet 11 reset 12 Administrative, financial, and clinical data exchange needs are clearly documented and include how data will be used and who is responsible for maintaining the interface and the systems connected to it.
-Worksheet 12 0 reset 13 The organization notifies people involved in maintenance or use of system interfaces when changes are made that affect the content of the standard data files or allowable values transmitted via the interface (e.g., the orderable catalog or charge master).
-Worksheet 13 reset 14 The operational status of the system interface is clear to its users with regard to clinical use, such as knowing when the interface cannot transmit or receive messages, alerts, or crucial information.
-Worksheet 14 reset 15 The interface is able to transmit contextual information, such as units for measures or sources of information, to enable clinicians to properly interpret information.
-Worksheet 15 reset 16 Interface problems associated with known system interface risks and data field size limits are managed to avoid readily preventable errors.
-Worksheet 16 0 reset Reco mmended Practices for Phase 3 - Monitoring Safety lmp olementation S tatus Fully in all areas Partially in some areas Not implemented 17 The organization monitors the performance and use of system interfaces regularly, including monitoring the interface error log and the volume of transactions over the interface.
-Worksheet 17 reset 18 When interface errors are detected, they are reported, fixed, and used to construct new test cases to improve the interface testing.
-Worksheet 18 0 reset
+Recommended Practices for Domain 2 - Using Health IT Safely Implementation Status Fully Partially Not in all areas in some areas implemented Worksheet 2.1 The organization has access to personnel with the 2.1 skills required to configure, test, and manage all operational system-to-system interfaces.
+Worksheet 2.2 Administrative, financial, and clinical data exchange needs are clearly documented and include how data will be used and who is responsible for maintaining the interface and the systems connected to it.
+Worksheet 2.3 The organization responsible for managing clinical 2.3 content notifies people involved in maintenance or use of system interfaces when changes are made that affect the content of the standard data files or allowable values transmitted via the interface (e.g., orderable catalog or charge master). reset The operational status of the system interface is clear Worksheet 2.4 2.4 to its users with regard to clinical use, such as knowing when the interface cannot transmit or receive messages, alerts, or crucial information.
+Worksheet 2.5 The interface is able to transmit contextual information, 2.5 such as units for measures or sources of information, to enable clinicians to properly interpret information.
+Worksheet 2.6 Interface problems associated with known system 2.6 interface risks and data field size limits are managed to avoid readily preventable errors.
+Recommended Practices for Domain 3 - Monitoring Safety Implementation Status Fully Partially Not in all areas in some areas implemented Worksheet 3.1 The organization monitors the performance and use of system interfaces regularly, including monitoring the interface error log and the volume of transactions over the interface.
+When interface errors are detected, they are reported.
+Worksheet 3.2 fixed, and used to construct new test cases to improve the interface testing.